sjconstantinides/recordOverflowLibrary/README.md

 This is a representation of the ArrayList<ArrayList<String>> within TopRecord.
 The inner List is defined as follows:
 ```
 	Element 0: record key (user key, not Aerospike Key)
-	Element 1: starting date of all the transaction contained in this record
+	Element 1: starting date of all the elements contained in this record
-	Element 2: ending date of all the transactions contained in this record
+	Element 2: ending date of all the elements contained in this record
 ```

 Notice the '-1' as the record key for the second tuple.
 This indicates a subrecord was created with the '-1' extention.
 As more overflow records are created the '-n' will increase.
 The larger the 'n': the more current the data is.
 The smaller the 'n': the farther back in time you go.